levenc/posologyr/README.md

   - `poso_dose_ctime()` optimal dose to reach a target concentration at any given time

-Posologyr requires a popPK model written in the language of `RxODE`.
+Posologyr requires a popPK model written in the `RxODE` mini-language.

 ## Installation